About the OSET Program

 Southern Association of Colleges & Schools.
 Odessa College has been authorized by

-(SACS) to offer the complete OSHT degree program online.
+(SACS) to offer the complete OSET degree program online.

 The Board of Certified Safety Professionals (BCSP) recognizes the two-year program in

-Occupational Safety and Health Technology at Odessa College as meeting their
+Occupational Safety and Environmental Technology at Odessa College as meeting their

 educational requirements to take the ASP/CSP certification exam.